cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

                 }
         </script>

-Hinweis: Das Attribut überschreibt die Property.
+**Note:** the attribute overwrites the property.

 #### runtimeMode (default == 'prod')
-Eine Applikation kann in verschiedenen Laufzeit-Modi gestartet werden.
+An application can be started in different runtime modes.

-Mögliche Werte: 'dev' | 'prod'
+**Posible values:** 'dev' | 'prod'

-Konfiguration via
+**Configuration through**

-* URL Parameter `runtimeMode=dev`
+* The URL parameter `runtimeMode=dev`
 ### Attributes:
 #### data-cubx-startevent (default DOMContentEvent)
-Trigger-Event für Laden der CRC.
-Der Konfigurierte Event muss eintreffen (oder muss bereits eingetroffen sein), bevor der CRC geladen wird.
+Event which is triggered to indicate that the the CRC has loaded.

 ### Root Dependencies

-Die Konfiguration der Root dependencies kann in einem initiale globale  Konfigurationsobjekt festgelegt werden.
-Bei Abhängigkeiten, die keine Cubbles sind, ist es auch die einzige möglichkeit.
+The configuration of the root dependencies can be defined through an initial global configuration object.
+This object is the only way to load dependencies that are not part of the Cubbles platform

     <script>
         window.cubx = {